nomisreual/git_alert/README.md

 pipx install git_alert
 ```

 Of course you can also clone the repository and install it manually.
-The package is built using poetry, so the easiest way to build it locally would be
+The package is built using hatch and utilizing uv as build front-end, so the easiest way to build it locally would be
-to use poetry:
+to use uv:

 ```
 git clone https://github.com/nomisreual/git_alert.git
 cd git_alert
-poetry build
+uv build
 ```

 After the build, you can install it either using pip or pipx: